maphew/themes/README.md

 Just add a new folder to `theme/` and put all your theme assets and templates in there.

-Samples of the current themes can be viewed at http://posativ.github.io/themes/
+Samples of the current themes can be viewed live at http://posativ.github.io/themes/ while the code repository which drives them is at https://github.com/posativ/themes/tree/gh-pages